 Grave 1 B19 Franvillers Communal Cemetery Extension, Somme, France

 The Communal Cemetery at Franvillers was used at intervals from May 1916 to May 1918 and contains only eight Commonwealth burials of the First World War.
 The adjoining Extension was used from April to August 1918 by units and field ambulances engaged in the defence of Amiens, and contains 248 Commonwealth burials of the First World War as well as five German graves.

-Many thanks go to Colin Schnaar for the photographs and personal details of his grandfather.
+Many thanks go to Colin Schnaar for the photograph and personal details of his grandfather.